 Having a healthy diet and exercising will help the body recover quicker from the negative impacts of substances.
 Getting some fresh air or taking a daily walk not only helps your body physically, but mentally as well.
 Yoga and meditation are also great ways to help improve and heal the mind and body.

-Who should be included in your support network list?
-Anyone that is supportive of your recovery.
 Ideally, some family, friends, and sponsor or meeting peers.
 It needs to be a wide array of individuals involving as many people as possible.
-The more you stay connected, the more you can benefit from their support.Â
+The more you stay connected, the more you can benefit from their support.

 Mindfulness Activities